Professional Widow: Critical reception

-Scottish newspaper Aberdeen Press and Journal called the song "excellent".
+Aberdeen Press and Journal said "Professional Widow" as "excellent".
 Justin Chadwick from Albumism wrote in his retrospective review of Boys for Pele, "Though much of the world is more familiar with the propulsive, dancefloor-filling Armand Van Helden remix of 'Professional Widow', its original incarnation featured here is noteworthy for its much-debated allusions to none other than Courtney Love."
 Neil Z. Yeung from AllMusic described it as a "powerful dose of industrial-piano ferocity that holds nothing back in its demands for peace, love, and a little something extra."
-Paul Verna from Billboard picked it as a "highlight" of the album, viewing it as "searing" and "groove-heavy".
-The Daily Vault's Sean McCarthy felt it is one of the most "straightforward" songs of the album.
-Alan Jones from Music Week deemed the remix as a "brilliant reworking" and remarked that "it is as different from the rest of the album as chalk is from cheese."
+Paul Verna from Billboard named it a "highlight" of the album, viewing it as "searing" and "groove-heavy".
+The Daily Vault's Sean McCarthy felt it's one of the most "straightforward" songs of the album.
+Kevin Courtney from Irish Times declared it as "a mad maelstrom of beats and harpsichord arpeggia, a sort of Portishead for the beaten generation".
+In a separate review of the remix, Courtney wrote, "Older fans of Tori's introspective balladeering will be bemused that their heroine now sounds like Stretch & Vern.
+Calling this a Tori Amos single is like describing "Money for Nothing" as a Sting song, and the lady's sampled voice is just incidental to the handbag-heaving beat and bassline."

-Tim Jeffery from Record Mirror's Dance Update rated it five out of five, adding, "Needless to say, any lyrical subtlety has gone out of the window on this remixed package but that's not the point really.
+Alan Jones from Music Week deemed the remix a "brilliant reworking" that was "as different from the rest of the album as chalk is from cheese".
+Tim Jeffery from Record Mirror's Dance Update gave it five out of five, writing: "Needless to say, any lyrical subtlety has gone out of the window on this remixed package but that's not the point really.
 MK and Armand Van Helden pick and choose which of Tori's lines to chop up into bits and loop over their own music — Helden's is by far the most inventive with loads of strange synth sounds over a Bucketheads-style groove and a terrific atmospheric drop in the middle.
 A big club hit for sure but it'll be radio that decides this record's success or otherwise."
 Cynthia Joyce from Salon noted that Amos' "penchant for abrupt endings and ad nauseam repetition; still surfaces on more experimental songs" like "Professional Widow".
+Kevin Newman from Smash Hits named it the best track of the album with "Caught a Lite Sneeze", describing it as "more-Björk-than-Björk".
+In 2014, Stereogum ranked the song number 10 on their list of the 10 greatest Tori Amos songs, Mixmag featured it in their list of the best basslines in dance music in 2020, and in 2023, The Guardian ranked the song number five on their list of the 20 greatest Tori Amos songs.
+In 2022, Rolling Stone named the "Professional Widow" remix the 109th-greatest dance song.